abhi3700/My_Learning_Solana/faqs.md

 A __program__ is to Solana what a __smart contract__ is to other protocols.
 Once a program has been deployed, any app can interact with it by sending a transaction containing the program instructions to a Solana cluster, which will pass it to the program to be run.

 > Solana programs are stateless.
 To store values we must use a separate account.
+> In Ethereum, contract accounts store code, but they also store state (which the code can read/write).
+In Solana, a program account ONLY stores code, and its state is stored in one or more data accounts.
+In other words, if you are a Solana smart contract developer and you want to store some data, you first need to deploy the program account, and then create one or more data accounts to store data associated with the program.

+### Q. What is a Solana account holder?
+It's like any EOA in EVM chains which has a public & private key pair.

+> NOTE: It's different than PDA.

+Solana account is represented by a public key which can be either of these types:

+- an ed25519 public key
+- a program-derived account address (32-byte value forced off the ed25519 curve)
+- a hash of an ed25519 public key with a 32 character string

+### Q. What does a Solana account contain?

+> NOTE: a program is also an account

+These are the data:

+* `lamports`: The number of lamports owner by this account
+* `owner`: The program owner of this account
+* `executable`: Whether this account can process instructions
+* `data`: The raw data byte array stored by this account
+* `rent_epoch`: The next epoch that this account will owe rent

-### Q. What is a PDA?
+### Q. What is a Solana PDA?
-Program Derived Account is an account whose owner is a program and thus is not controlled by a private key like other accounts.
+"Program Derived Account" is an account whose owner is a program and thus is not controlled by a private key like other accounts.

 > Usually, account addresses are usually the public key of a keypair.
 A program derived address is NOT a public key, and thus has no associated private key.
 Note that every account has an owner that’s a program, so that part of the definition is a bit redundant.

+A PDA also serves as _input_ & _output_ of a program.
+In other words, on-chain state is represented by accounts.
+If a program wants to modify on-chain state, it modifies an account (or multiple accounts).

 ### Q. What is the Solana VM called?
 Sealevel, like EVM in Ethereum, BSC, Polygon,..